prashantacharya/BigOmega/contents/store-password-node/passwords-in-node.md

 ## Some tips on creating passwords for normal user

-As a user, your instinct will be to store a password that is common for every platforms because you're likely to forget your password if you use a different password for every different platform.
+As a user, your instinct will be to store a password that is common for every platform because you're likely to forget your password if you use a different password for every different platform.
 This is not what you should be doing and I highly recommend you to use a password manager in this case.

 Also, do not create a password yourself.
 Let the password manager generate a random password and store it for you.
-If you do so, you only have to remember a strong master password that unlocks the password manager which in return gives you the access to all the passwords you have stored on the password manager.
+If you do so, you only have to remember a strong master password that unlocks the password manager which in return gives you the access to every passwords you have stored on the password manager.

 ## Conclusion